Grrl Power is an ongoing story about superheroines doing everyday superheroic things. It has quite a large cast.

 Cannot Keep a Secret: If you tell one of her bodies something or one of her bodies sees something (such as Dabbler's Beholder spell, Sydney's accidental joke about Math's name, or Sydney being a vegetarian), the other four will often react to that something even if the one watching/listening is keeping it together.

-Me's a Crowd: Harem.
-When she teleports, she can leave behind a functional copy of herself.
+Me's a Crowd: When Harem teleports, she can leave behind a functional copy of herself.
 She can create up to five at once, each with different clothing and hair style.

 The Mole: She's using her powers to play double agent on Archon with Machina Industries because she feels Archon are too full of themselves.
 And because she thinks it's fun.
 It has been hinted that she may be a Triple Agent, also because it's fun.